d-plaindoux/thicket/README.md

 A simple [Hello world](http://d.plaindoux.free.fr/thicket/examples/helloWorld.html) is available in order to demontrate the language.
 This current version if not yet optimized and  irectly manipulates the DOM.
 This does not yet provide a simple and convenient library for reactive UI support.

+As mentionned The Thicket source code is compiled and the resulting objcode is executed by an abstract machine derived from Krivines' machine.
+For instance the previous example uses data structure like [Option](http://d.plaindoux.free.fr/thicket/site/Data.Option.tkt.obj).

 A simple example
 -----------------